jon-xu/scSplit/README.md

         # (beta) -n 0 -s <sub>, let system decide the optimal sample number between 2 and <sub>
         e.g. scSplit run -r ref_filtered.csv -a alt_filtered.csv -n 0 -s 12

-   d) Below files will be generated:
+   c) Below files will be generated:

       "scSplit_result.csv": barcodes assigned to each of the N+1 cluster (N singlets and 1 doublet cluster), doublet marked as DBL-<n> (n stands for the cluster number)
       "scSplit_dist_variants.txt": the distinguishing variants that can be used to genotype and assign sample to clusters